Breakfast with the Beatles

 Breakfast with the Beatles is a popular programming segment format on FM radio in cities in the United States.
-The segment format typically features one or more hours of programing consisting exclusively of music by or related to The Beatles.
+The segment format typically features one or more hours of programing consisting exclusively of music by or related to the Beatles.
 Several nationally syndicated variations exist as well as many locally produced versions.
 Once a month, a live version of the Los Angeles broadcast with Chris Carter, though still recorded for radio, is hosted during an actual brunch at the Kobe Steakhouse & Lounge in Seal Beach, California.
-It is also being broadcast live the last Sunday of the each month, from Morongo Casino, Resort and Spa in Cabazon, California.
+It is also being broadcast live the last Sunday of the each month, from Morongo Casino, Resort & Spa in Cabazon, California.

 Program contents include Beatles recordings; solo recordings by former members of the Beatles; cover versions of songs written or performed by the Beatles or the former members thereof; music by close associates of the Beatles, such as Yoko Ono, and the children of members of the band; music by artists that influenced the Beatles; music by musicians who personally knew or played with members of the group; news, features, and interviews related to the Beatles, former members and associates; family members; and interviews with experts on Beatle history and trivia.